pantheon-systems/documentation/style-guide.md

 ## Procedures

-See below for a template about writing procedures.
-This area can include an overview, prerequisites, a list of steps involved in the task, images, goals, and related procedures.
+When writing about procedures, you can include an overview, prerequisites, a list of steps involved in the task, images, goals, and related procedures.
 The document may or may not include all of those items.

 When writing procedures, steps should be written in parallel style, as sentences with imperative verbs and not gerunds (ending in "ing").